mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
-A Messaging Service provider that has control over both the AS and the DS, will not be able to correllate encrypted messages forwarded by the DS, with the initial public keypairs signed by the AS when the Clients use ephemeral signature keys.
+A Messaging Service provider that has control over both the AS and the DS, will not be able to correllate encrypted messages forwarded by the DS, with the initial public keypairs signed by the AS.

 ### Federation